chros73/rtorrent-wiki/Home.md

 [![Travis CI](https://api.travis-ci.org/rakshasa/rtorrent.png?branch=master)](https://travis-ci.org/rakshasa/rtorrent)
 [![Download](http://img.shields.io/badge/download-v0.9.6-0000ff.svg)](https://github.com/rakshasa/rtorrent/wiki#download-links)

 :busts_in_silhouette: :pencil: | This wiki is editable by any GitHub user, and thus the often-expressed wish for a complete and current manual depends on *YOU*.
 See [Mastering Wikis](https://guides.github.com/features/wikis/) and [Mastering Markdown](https://guides.github.com/features/mastering-markdown/), it's *NOT* :rocket: science. :wink: The [[TODO]] page has a list of pending work items.
+See [[About this Wiki…|WikiAbout]] for more information on how you can contribute, and the structure of this wiki (i.e. where to put things).
 ---: | :---